Season two of Raise the Barn presented by Explore Minnesota kicks off with the team's preparation for its season opener

 Raise the Barn presented by Explore Minnesota takes you behind the scenes of Gopher basketball.

-Former Golden Gopher guard Ben Johnson recently completed his third season as assistant coach on head coach Richard Pitino's staff.
+Former Golden Gopher guard Ben Johnson recently finished his fifth season as assistant coach on head coach Richard Pitino's staff.

 "I have been impressed with what I have personally seen and heard from a variety of knowledgeable people when they talk about Ben Johnson," said Pitino at the time of Johnson's hiring.
 "In addition to being a proud Minnesota alum, he brings the work ethic I am looking for and a knowledge of the university, the Midwest and the Big Ten Conference."